-Currently just one in seven people working in STEM today in the UK is a woman .
+Currently just one in five people working in Core STEM today in the UK is a female .
 This means there is a pool of undiscovered STEM talent.

 We're hoping to increase our intake of female STEM graduates and apprentices to 30% by 2018.
 This is an ambitious target, and one we're committed to dedicating resources and programmes, like Pretty Curious, to reach.